UCLA Institute for Research on Labor and Employment: History

-Defunding

 In December 2003, Governor Arnold Schwarzenegger declared a fiscal state of emergency and called for a $150 million budget cut.
 From 2000 to 2003, the ILE's budget was cut down by 33%.
 In early 2004, following expressions of public support for the ILE, the University of California directly covered most of staff salaries through June 2004.
 In 2005, Governor Schwarzenegger used his line-item veto to reject a $3.8 million fund for labor research at the University of California.
 Some conservatives groups, including the anti-union trade association Associated Builders and Contractors, have voiced their criticism for labor studies programs, remarking that public funds should not advocate "pro-labor" causes.
 Labor unions defended labor research programs, citing their importance in understanding and improving issues that affect workers.
 Democrats have criticized Governor Schwarzenegger for singling out the labor program, but overall the California legislature voted to increase funding for the university system.
 Starting 2004 and 2005, the ILE was restructured to maintain statewide research funding on all UC Campuses through a new Labor and Research Education Fund.
 Activities continued in the UCLA and UC Berkeley Institutes, but both changed their names in 2007 to the current Institute for Research on Labor and Employment, along with the establishment of the Miguel Contreras Labor Program which supported UC-wide labor research programs.

 In 2008, Governor Schwarzenegger used his line-item veto to eliminate $5.4 million funding the Miguel Contreras Labor Program.
 Governor Schwarzenegger argued that the budget cuts were necessary in order to save money for the state, and the veto was not a commentary on the value of the programs.
 However, Chris Tilly, the director of the UCLA IRLE argued that saving 5.4 million from the 3.3 billion UC funding was insignificant; full funding cuts overburden faculty, staff, and students that worked hard to build up the UC labor studies program.
 After the support of more than 400 UC faculty and academic staff members, the University of California, Office of President agreed to continue funding the program for the fiscal year.

 Following the election of Jerry Brown as governor, funding for the IRLEs was restored.
 The UCLA Institute for Research on Labor and Employment continues to support its programs through external fund-raising efforts in addition to campus, state, and federal level funding.
 Through these efforts, the UCLA IRLE has become the largest contract and grant recipient in the UCLA Division of Social Sciences.
+In 2022, the California legislature allocated new funds to augment existing UC labor research and education programs, and establish new programs on six additional UC campuses.